J4ve/gameclip_app/README.md

 # 🎮 Video Merger and Uploader

-An open-source desktop tool for streamers and video editors to automatically upload bulk clips and VODs to YouTube — no manual renaming, no repetitive settings, and optional automatic highlight compilations.
+An open-source desktop tool for streamers and video editors to automatically upload merged clips and VODs to YouTube — no manual renaming, no manual editing, no repetitive settings, and optional automatic highlight compilations.

 > **📋 Project Foundation**: This application is based on the [Long-Term Software Requirements Specification (LTSRS)](./Group7_LTSRS.pdf) developed by our team.
 The SRS document outlines the complete system requirements, functional specifications, and design constraints that guide the development of this project.

----

-## ✨ Features (Planned)
-- **Config Profiles**: Save specific settings (tags, titles, playlists).
-- **Manifest Support**: Use CSV/JSON files to define metadata, publish dates, and highlight flags.
-- **Compilation Mode**: Automatically merge selected clips into a single highlight video using FFmpeg.
-- **Thumbnail Automation**: Generate thumbnails from video frames if none are provided.
-- **Scheduling**: Spread uploads over time using YouTube's `publishAt` scheduling.
-- **GUI (Flet)**: Drag & drop interface, upload queue visualization, and progress bars.

 ---